gvwilson/thirdbit/src/fiction/in-heck/index.md

 but—he blinked.
 If he looked closely,
 he could see through them.
-They were tricks of light
+They were holograms,
-like the holograms Sindy had brought to life with Special Leaf's piece of tech.
+just like his disguise but without anything inside them.

-And it wasn't just the bots that were illusions.
+And it wasn't just the bots.
 When he looked more closely at the buildings he saw cracks and rust stains beneath the sparkling lights.
 "What's goin' on?" he asked Dockety out of the corner of his mouth.